 The cost basis of stock you received as a gift ("gifted stock") is determined by the giver's original cost basis and the fair market value (FMV) of the stock at the time you received the gift.

-- If the FMV when you received the gift was more the original cost basis, use the original cost basis when you sell.
-This is the most commonly-encountered situation.
+- If the FMV when you received the gift was more than the original cost basis, use the original cost basis when you sell.
+This is the most commonly-encountered situation

 - If the FMV when you received the gift was less than the original basis, and you later sold the stock for: